bguiz/blog-bguiz/src/posts/2024-02-10-redefine-climate-action-metrics-time-weighted-impact.md

 ![](/images/posts/redefine-climate-action-metrics--co2e-calculation-infographic.png)

-While this is still is the main unit of account that matters in scientifically calculating and forecasting the temperature of Earth, it is *not* the most useful unit of account for *the actions* that we take to curb further temperature increases.
+While this is still the main unit of account that matters in scientifically calculating and forecasting the temperature of Earth, it is *not* the most useful unit of account for *the actions* that we take to curb further temperature increases.
 The singular focus on quantity overlooks a critical factor: **Time**.